rotationalio/rotational.io/content/en/blog/2022-12-01-go-serialization-formats.md

 ---
-title: "Go Serialization Formats"
+title: "Choosing Serialization Formats in Go"
 slug: "go-serialization-formats"
 date: "2022-11-30T18:12:08-05:00"
-draft: true
+draft: false
-image:
+image: img/blog/serialization.png
 author: Daniel S. & Danielle M.
 category: "Serialization"
-photo_credit: "Add Photo Credits Here"
+photo_credit: "Photo by Rickie-Tom Schünemann on Unsplash"
 description: "In this post we’ll go over a few important serialization formats along with their pros and cons to help you determine the best choice for your situation."
 profile: img/butterfly.png
 ---